Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Request-a-subscription.md

     Select the environment where the Kafka topic is located and available for subscription creation.

-    -   Based on kafka flavor of the environment, the fields displayed will vary.
+    -   Based on Kafka flavor of the environment, the fields displayed will vary.
     -   For Aiven for Apache Kafka environment, there are no consumer groups but a Service account has to be specified.